iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

         print('Accuracy: {:.3f}'.format(accuracy/b))
 ```

 The entire code above is the whole code for a vanilla version of Neural Network used in classifying an image from Fashion MNIST into its appropriate category.
 While the model above works, it has a problem of being over fitted.
 Below is the graph of the loss between training and validation.
 As we can see, the training loss constantly decreased but the validation loss did not improve.
-A brief background between training and validation is that they are seperate data used to guage how the model is progressing during training.
+A brief background between training and validation is that they are separate data used to gauge how the model is progressing during training.
 To put simply in the context of overfitting, the two are separate sets of inputs.
 What happens essentially is that the network is overtraining on the training set (due to the repetition) and it simply memorizes the answers instead of the features.
 This eventually leads to poor performance or no improvement in the scores when the model is shown the different input taken from the validation set.

 <p align="center"><img src='.\Images\OverFit.png' width=700px></p>

 There is a general explanation to why overfitting happens.
 At first the weights of the model are randomly generated.
 At the first pass, here would be nodes that gets triggered so they get updated first.
 On the second pass, the same neurons may again get activated further increasing the bearing of their magnitude to the outcome of the network.
 Doing this repeatedly and those nodes that had an early start in training eventually get trained more and as a result gets more "reliable" in a sense that it contributes more to the accuracy.
 What happened was that the model became specialized into solving just one set of problem.

 To help prevent overfitting, we are introduce some randomness to our model in such a way that it discourages overtraining of nodes therefore distributing the weights through out all the possible nodes.
-One way this is acheived is via the *Dropout* method.
+One way this is achieved is via the *Dropout* method.
 The idea behind dropout is that a node will have a chance to be turned off every cycle forcing the network to compensate by updating the weights into other nodes.
 This way, we are theoretically distributing the weights of our network to better provide accuracy and responsiveness to a different set of inputs.
 This essentially prevents just some nodes to be trained repeatedly that the model discounts the other nodes' bearing in the model.

-To introduce dropout in torch, we simply use `nn.Dropout`.
-From the [docs](https://pytorch.org/docs/stable/index.html) we can simply make use of the dropout layer and wrap our `ReLU` layers with it.
+To introduce dropout in torch, we use `nn.Dropout`.
+From the [docs](https://pytorch.org/docs/stable/index.html) we can make use of the dropout layer and wrap our `ReLU` layers with it.
 With that lets take a look at the modified code.

 ```python
 ## TODO: Define your model with dropout added